JojoYang666/jojo_notes/content/docs/systemdesign/Replication/multi_leader_replication.md

 2. w, r determine how many nodes we wait for/how many of n nodes need to report success before we consider the read/write to be successful.

 #### Limitations of Quorum Consistency
-Smaller w and r which makes 2+ r < n:
+Smaller w and r which makes w+ r < n:
 * allows lower latency and higher availability even though more likely to read stale values

 Even with w+r > n, lokelu to be edfe cases where stale values are retured: